 Water helps you digest food, stay hydrated, carry nutrients (like vitamins and minerals) to different parts of the body and much more.
 Dietitians of Canada recommends (2014) about 12 cups of fluid for adult men and 9 cups for adult women each day.
 Water, along with plain milk and unsweetened milk alternatives, are the best choices to stay hydrated.

 Sugar is found in many foods, both naturally or added.
 Sugar provides energy (calories) but has no nutritional value on its own.
-Sugar comes in many forms: white sugar, brown sugar, molasses, honey, maple syrup and corn sweeteners.
+Added sugar comes in many forms: white sugar, brown sugar, molasses, honey, maple syrup, corn sweeteners, and fruit juices.
 It may be listed on the ingredient listing on food labels as: glucose, fructose, dextrose, maltose or sucrose.
-If any of these sugars are listed as the first or second ingredient on a food label, the food is likely high in sugar.
-Some foods that naturally contain sugar, such as vegetables, fruit and milk, are an important part of a healthy diet, because they also contain important nutrients.
+If any of these added sugars are listed as the first or second ingredient on a food label, the food is likely high in sugar.
+Some foods that naturally contain sugar, such as vegetables, fruit and milk, grains and other plant-based foods (e.g. legumes and nuts) are an important part of a healthy diet, because they also contain important nutrients.

 There are about four grams of sugar in one sugar cube.
 You should also know that one packet of sugar and one teaspoon of sugar is equal to one sugar cube.
 To sum it up 4 grams = 1 teaspoon = 1 packet = 1 cube.

-Check the nutritional label.
+Check the nutritional fact label.
 First, check the portion size.
 The serving size listed might not be the full container.
-For example, some beverages contain 500ml but only list nutrition information for 250ml, so you need to double the amount of sugar listed on the nutritional label.
+For example, some beverages contain 500ml but only list nutrition fact label for 250ml, so you need to double the amount of sugar listed on the nutritional label.
 To convert grams of sugar into cubes just divide by 4 (e.g. 41 grams of sugar = 10 sugar cubes).
+When calculating plain water and plain milk, these beverages have 0 cubes of added sugars.

 Fruit juices often contain as many calories as pop.
 In fact, some fruit juices contain up to 33% more sugar than pop.
 Children’s fruit drinks also often feature nutrition-related messages and ingredient claims on packaging that may make them seem healthier than regular soda, when they are not.
 The best option for nutrients is eating whole fruit which includes vitamins and fibre.
 The sugar in fruit is bound within fibrous structures that break down slowly during digestion, and fruit is fulfilling, hence it is hard to eat a lot.